olaoyefaith/TRAIN-TICKET-MICROSERVICE-APPLICATION-PROECT/README.md

 ## Tasks:
 1. Automate Build, Test and Deploy Application as Containers to Dockerhub.
 i.
 I ensured that my codebase was well-managed using Git and hosted on GitHub, while setting the      enivornment variables for the pipeine run.
   ![Alt text](images/enviromentvariable.png)

 ii.Configuring the CI pipeline in GitHub Actions, I orchestrated the execution of build scripts and   the creation of Docker images automatically using dockerfile to containerise the applications.
   ![Alt text](images/cipipelinerun.png)

   ![Alt text](images/dockerbuildresult.png)

 iii.
 For centralized container management, I leveraged DockerHub as my container registry, making it a repository for my Docker images.
   ![Alt text](images/dockerhub1.png)

+Code sample
 ```
  - name: Set up Java
         uses: actions/setup-java@v2